 What is unemployment fraud?

-Unemployment fraud is the willful misrepresentation of information by a worker to collect unemployment benefits.
+Unemployment fraud is the willful misrepresentation of information by an individual for purposes of collecting unemployment benefits.
 Anyone who collects unemployment

 while knowingly doing something that would make them ineligible has committed fraud.

 What are some things that can cause fraud?

 - and has refused suitable work and fails to report this

 - and is not looking for work

 - while working and does not report those earnings

 - while working and does not report the correct amount of earnings

 - and knowingly misrepresents that they are able and available for work (for example, the claimant is on vacation, out of town, in jail or in the hospital)